 Mistakes are not just for rookies.
 In fact, rookies stay that way because they’re afraid to try.
 Masters have made more mistakes than rookies have even attempted.

-You have permission to fail as much as you want before the exam.
+You have permission to try and fail as much as you want before the exam.
 Rovio created the mega-hit game series Angry Birds after 51 failed games.

 In the beginning, optimize for learning, not performance.
 Kill a lot of plants.